Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Brahman is the “immutable guardian of the Eternal Dharma":

-Arjuna say: «Thou art the Supreme Imperishable worthy of being known; Thou are the final resting place of this universe; Thou are the immutable guardian of the Eternal Dharma; Thou art, I believe, the Eternal Being» Bhagavad Gita 4 XI-1.8
+Arjuna say: “Thou art the Supreme, the Imperishable, worthy of being known.
+Thou art the final resting place of this universe.
+Thou art the immutable guardian of the Eternal Dharma.
+Thou art, I believe, the Eternal Being” Bhagavad Gita 4.11-1.8

 And Sri Krishna states at the end of this chapter: